 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Purchasing, Procurement/Acquisitions and Contracts Management.
-About 17.3% of those with this major are international students.
+Purchasing, Procurement/Acquisitions and Contracts Management appeals to people across the globe.
+About 22.6% of those with this major are international students.

 How Much Do Purchasing & Acquisitions Management Majors Make?